Moonbase59/autocue/README.md

 - Works well with smart crossfades.
 (But these are definitely not needed, see code below!)
 - Even when `settings.protocol.autocue2.blankskip := true`, hidden jingles (those with a `jingle_mode="true"` annotation) will be _excluded_ from blank detection within the track, because the chance is too high that spoken text gets cut.
 - User settings in the AzuraCast UI ("Edit Song") always "win" over the calculated values.
-- Currently needs a patch to the AzuraCast-generated Liquidsoap code, see above.
+- Currently needs a patch to the AzuraCast-generated Liquidsoap code to enable _all features_, but you can also opt to use `enable_autocue2_metadata()` instead, _not_ use `settings.autocue2.blankskip := true` and skip all the plugin-related things.
-- Currently generates lots of log data, for debugging.
+- Currently generates _lots_ of log data, for debugging.
+This will eventually change.
 But hey, you can see what it does!

 Typical log sample (level 3; level 4 gives much more details):